Next day installation

 The engineer should make sure that the boiler filling loop is accessible to you when the boiler is being installed.
 Boiler filling loops can be replaced if this is not the case.

 A quick Google search will reveal that most online shops and services charge between £7 to £20 for a filling loop.
-This component is essential for repressurizing your boiler.
+This component is essential for repressurising your boiler.
 It’s worth having on hand!

 What is the purpose of my filling loop and why do I need it?